 5. Remember the devil’s in the details

-You might have already booked a villa or hotel as a base for your stag do shenanigans, but what about all the smaller bits and bobs?
-Avoid time-wasting by pre-booking transfers, reserving tables at bars or restaurants you like the look of, and considering the logistics of getting to or from an activity in advance.
+You might have already booked a villa or hotel as a base for your stag do shenanigans, but what about the bits and bobs?
+Avoid time-wasting by pre-booking transfers, reserving tables at clubs or restaurants you like the look of, and considering the logistics of getting to or from an activity in advance.

 Think about how and when you’ll feed all the lads, too, particularly after a boozy night out when they might be feeling a little worse for wear and in desperate need of a greasy fry up.